Employment Lawyer Handling Whistleblower Claims

 - Maryland Whistleblower Law – The Maryland Whistleblower Law protects certain state employees who report abuses of authority, gross mismanagement or waste of funds, substantial health and safety risks, and violations of the law.

-This list is by no means exhaustive; and, as an employee, if you believe that you have experienced retaliation after reporting your employer to the government, it is important that you speak with an attorney about your rights.
+This list is by no means exhaustive; and, as an employee, if you believe that you have experienced retaliation after reporting your employer to the government, it is important that you speak with a lawyer about your rights.
 For information on additional federal statutes containing whistleblower protections, you can visit Whistleblower.gov.

 Common Examples of Whistleblower Claims